 Why does each church have a different hiring process?

-In a traditional denominations, an applicant or candidate for pastor may undergo the same process in each church for which they are a candidate.
+In traditional denominations, an applicant or candidate for pastor may undergo the same process in each church for which they are a candidate.
 They may even have the same denominational contact person through which they submit applications and other documents.
+(Also see How to Choose a Denomination?)

 In contrast, if a prospective pastor applies for an open position at three different non-denominational churches, it’s very likely that they will undergo three different processes.
 Non-denominational churches use their independence to customize their search for a pastor.